Chonos Archipelago

 The Chonos Archipelago is a series of low, mountainous, elongated islands with deep bays, traces of a submerged Chilean Coast Range.
 Most of the islands are forested with little or no human settlement.
 The deep Moraleda Channel separates the islands of the Chonos Archipelago from the mainland of Chile and from Magdalena Island.

-The largest islands are Melchor Island, Benjamin Island, Traiguen Island, Riveros Island, Cuptana Island, James Island, Victoria Island, Simpson Island, Level Island, Luz Island.
+The largest islands are Melchor Island, Benjamin Island, Traiguén Island, Riveros Island, Cuptana Island, James Island, Victoria Island, Simpson Island, Level Island, Luz Island.

 Far out in the Pacific is Guamblin Island with the Isla Guamblin National Park.
-The National park comprises about 106 km².
+The National park comprises about 106 km2.
 Blue whales can often be seen here.

 Some groups of islands are grouped into minor archipelagoes such as the Guaitecas Archipelago.
 The Guaitecas Archipelago has its own municipality and possesses the only settlement in the archipelago, Melinka.
 All islands are part of the Aisén Region.

 Chonos Archipelago was mapped in the 18th and 19th centuries by José de Moraleda y Montero (1793), Robert FitzRoy (1834) and Enrique Simpson (1870–71).